 MCM students complete 36 credits to earn their degree.
 The program is self-paced (3-12 credits per semester).
 There are seven specializations available to you.
 Once you are admitted to the MCM program, you can stay within a specialization or combine specializations to focus on multiple areas of interest.

-All core and elective courses in the seven specialized are taught online and/or on-campus in the evening (between 6:20-9:00 p.m.) on weeknights.
-Some electives are cross-listed with the doctoral program courses in the school as well as our Masters in Information program.
+All core and elective courses in the eight specialized are taught online and/or on-campus in the evening (between 6:20-9:00 p.m.) on weeknights (M – Th).